 - You could fall into more debt.
-If you continue to use your old credit card after the balance has been paid off, you could find yourself with an even larger debt to manage.
+If you continue to use your old credit card after the balance has been paid off, you could find yourself with even more debt.

 How to choose between a personal and business balance transfer credit card

 Wondering whether you can use a personal credit card for business purposes?
-The short answer is yes — and there are a few big points that could impact your decision to go with business or personal plastic.
+The short answer is yes — and there are a few big points that could impact your decision.

 - Protection.
-Thanks to the CARD Act of 2009, providers of personal credit cards aren’t allowed to unexpectedly raise interest rates or charge excessive fees.
+Thanks to the CARD Act of 2009, personal credit card providers aren’t allowed to unexpectedly raise interest rates or charge excessive fees.
 These same protections aren’t available to business credit cardholders.

 - Benefits.
 There are quite a few personal balance transfer credit cards that come with great travel perks, which may be more appealing than the business perks that typically revolve around general operations.